Anassatti/Building-Test-Automation-Framework-Using-Machine-Learning/README.md

 **Building Machine Learning Solution for image process**

-My focus here is to get the advantages of machine learning(ML) in detecting UI issues.
-Suggested solution structure depends only drag & drop the screens under the test, the process will be as below:
+My focus is to get the advantages of machine learning(ML) in detecting UI issues.
+The suggested solution structure depends only on drag & drop the screens under the test; the process will be as below:

 1. Compare two screens, the original screen, and the same screen
 2. ML will detect if there are any differences